bmourad01/eoc/README.md

 ### Target Machine

-First of all, the compiler targets AMD64 (otherwise known as x86-64 to mindless plebians).
+First of all, the compiler targets AMD64 (otherwise known as x86-64 to mindless plebians) and follows the System V ABI.

-The output assembly programs should work fine on a Linux system that uses the System V ABI.
+Given this, the output assembly programs should work fine on a corresponding Linux system.
 BSD and macOS systems have not been tested, so your mileage may vary.
-Windows is a non-starter since it uses a different ABI.
+Windows is a non-starter since it follows a non-standard ABI.

 ## Features Implemented